michaelsauter/crane/README.md

 You can get more information about what's happening behind the scenes for all commands by using `--verbose`.
 All options have a short version as well, e.g. `lift -rn`.

 ## crane.json / crane.yaml
-The configuration defines an array of containers in either JSON or YAML.
-By default, the configuration is expected in the current directory (`crane.json` or `crane.yaml`/`crane.yml`), but it can also be specified via `--config`.
-If a container depends on another one, it must appear before that container in the configuration file.
+The configuration defines a map of containers in either JSON or YAML.
+By default, the configuration is expected in the current directory (`crane.json` or `crane.yaml`/`crane.yml`), but the location can also be specified via `--config`.
+Dependencies between containers are automatically detected and resolved.
-Every container consists of:

-* `name` (string, required): Name of the container
+The map of containers consists of the name of the container mapped to the container configuration, which consists of:

 * `image` (string, required): Name of the image to build/pull
 * `dockerfile` (string, optional): Relative path to the Dockerfile
 * `run` (object, optional): Parameters mapped to Docker's `run`.